pymc-devs/pymc/docs/source/Gaussian_Processes.rst

 Since the marginal likelihoood method of :code:`gp1` or :code:`gp2` weren't called, their conditionals need to be provided with the required inputs.
-In the same fashion as the prior, :code:`f_star`, :code:`f1_star` and :code:`f2_star` are random variables that can now be used like any other random variable in PyMC3.
+In the same fashion as the prior, :code:`f_star`, :code:`f1_star` and :code:`f2_star` are random variables that can now be used like any other random variable in PyMC.

-Check the notebooks for detailed demonstrations of the usage of GP functionality in PyMC3.
+Check the notebooks for detailed demonstrations of the usage of GP functionality in PyMC.